wrestlehacks64/hostiletakeover/progress/14-ATTIRE-DeanMalenko1.md

 Here's some example color changes on the attire.
 ![malenko2](https://github.com/user-attachments/assets/2e191f56-f581-4368-9896-a82ac70dfa58)

+*after making this log update, I went back and removed a few pixels off the upper leg so the kneepads aren't so "long"*

 *If there's space*, I might consider an alternate where you can change the black, but then that will lock the outline as black.

 I started working on Jericho's Fall Brawl 97 attire, one of my favorite from his WCW run.
 But couldn't line up the pattern so well.
 I might look to another for guidance.